Brooklyn Home Buying Timeline

 • The board decides after the interview

-Typical time frame: 1 day to 1 week after interview
+Typical timeframe: 1 day to 1 week after interview

 What happens here: